jhartman00/BlockChainSimulation/README.md

 ## A few things to note

 1. Mining a block in a blockchain can take a while, especially if you choose a high starting zero amount.
-I have found that a zero amount of 6 generates within a minute and 7 can take anywhere from a minute to 10 minutes.
+I have found that a zero amount of 6 generates a block within a minute and a starting zero of 7 can take anywhere from a minute to 10 minutes.
-2. After the first block the program will automatically adjust the zero amount of the next block.
-If the block takes longer than 60 seconds to generate the zero amount will decrease by one.
-If the block takes less than 10 seconds to generate the zero amount will increase.
-If the block takes between 10 and 60 seconds to generate the zero amount will not change.
+2. After the first block, the program will automatically adjust the zero amount of the next block.
+This mirors how real world blockchains remain secure as technology gets gets faster and more efficient.
+If the block takes longer than 60 seconds to generate, the zero amount will decrease by one.
+If the block takes less than 10 seconds to generate, the zero amount will increase.
+If the block takes between 10 and 60 seconds to generate, the zero amount will not change.
 3. The chat function is currently in beta.
-It works semi well but will clog up the screen if the block takes a while to generate as there can be hundreds of messages.
+It works but will clog up the screen if the block takes a while to generate as there can be hundreds of messages.
 4. The "miners" are different threads on your machine.
-Becuase of this any thread can mine a block and after one is mined they will all move to mining the next block.
+Becuase of this, any thread can mine a block and after one is mined they will all move to mining the next block.

 ## FAQ